ydirson/test-yew-tutorial/README.md

 ## Functionnality Roadmap

-* setup CI so the results can be experienced with just a web browser
 * get the selected units from each army displayed, with something like Drawer components on either sides of the screen
 * ensure important list-level info is displayed, and not hidden by